alphagov/paas-product-pages/README.md

 ## Review static build (production build)
 For production deployment we build all pages as static pages.
-To review the build is good
+To review the build locally:

 - build the site (`npm run build`)
 - `cd` into `out` folder and serve the page (`npx serve`)